tramiNGY/holbertonschool-higher_level_programming/python-everything_is_object/README.md

 - Empty typle ()
 - Small integers (<-5 < < 256)
 - Some short string (sometimes interned)
-Interning means that Python reuses identical objects by creating only one instance in memory for objects with the same value.

 ```
 >>> a = 89
 >>> b = 89